immaginos/Bunny_Hell/README.md

 # Bunny_Hell
-A program which simulates lifes of bunnies
+A program which simulates lives of bunnies

 Exercise:
 Write a program that creates a linked list of bunny objects.